MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 ---
 # Microsoft Teams app approval process guidance

-Teams app approval is a free service provided by AppSource that verifies that your app works as described, contains all appropriate metadata, and provides content that would be valuable to an end user.
-For rapid approval, follow our [checklist](#checklist-for-rapid-approval).
+Teams app approval is a free service provided by the Microsoft Teams group that verifies that your app works as described, contains all appropriate metadata, and provides content that would be valuable to an end user.

 For your Teams app to be approved: